petervilshansen/web/posts/test-css.md

 This is regular text.

-<div class="highlight-box">This is the content you want to highlight.
+<div class="highlight-box">**Highlighted content.** This is the content you want to highlight.
 It will be styled according to the CSS rules you defined for the `.highlight-box` class.
 You can include multiple lines of text, and it will wrap automatically.</div>

 More regular text follows.